MSc in Digital Health

 • Official university transcript/s, including educational career and academic results.

-• Submission of a letter of motivation (approx. 300 words) that includes reasoning for pursuing graduate work and academic goals.
+• Letter of motivation (approx. 300 words) that includes reasoning for pursuing graduate work and academic goals.

 English language test score certificate (non-native speakers only)